-- Lead Associate representing The Jackson Laboratory in patent litigation on transgenic mice.
-In connection with the Markman hearing, Chelsea provided the Court with a technology tutorial on relevant concepts in immunology, genetics and mouse nomenclature.
+- Served as lead associate representing The Jackson Laboratory in patent litigation on transgenic mice.
+Chelsea provided the Court with a Markman technology tutorial on relevant concepts in immunology, genetics and mouse nomenclature.
 She then successfully argued claim construction for one of the patents-in-suit, securing Jackson’s requested constructions on key disputed claim terms.
 Subsequently, in May 2010, Chelsea argued and won Jackson’s summary judgment motion, obtaining a ruling from the Court that Jackson does not infringe the plaintiff’s patent.

 - Member of trial team representing Plaintiff Cordance Corporation against Amazon.com in patent infringement suit relating to one-click purchasing technology.
 Chelsea assisted in drafting summary judgment briefing and in pre-trial preparation including preparation of damages expert witness testimony.
-She is currently the lead associate handling Cordance’s pending appellate briefing to the United States Court of Appeals for the Federal Circuit.
+She was also the primary drafter of Cordance’s appellate briefing to the United States Court of Appeals for the Federal Circuit.

-- Successfully represented six pro bono clients referred from the Volunteer Lawyers Project of the Boston Bar Association in their unemployment compensation appeals.
+- Successfully represented ten pro bono clients referred from the Volunteer Lawyers Project of the Boston Bar Association in securing favorable decisions in their unemployment compensation appeals.

 Chelsea interned with Wolf Greenfield during law school.
 Her other co-op internships included a judicial internship for the Honorable Margaret Hinkle and an internship with the Office of General Counsel at Partner’s HealthCare System, where she assisted with drafting IP licensing agreements and developing hospital research conflict of interest policies.

-Chelsea has been awarded the Volunteer Attorney Award Winner for Winter, 2013 by the Women’s Bar Foundation’s Family Law Project.
+Chelsea was awarded the Volunteer Attorney Award for Winter 2013 by the Women’s Bar Foundation’s Family Law Project.

-Chelsea has been named an “Up and Coming Lawyer” for 2013 by Massachusetts Lawyers Weekly.
+Chelsea was named an “Up and Coming Lawyer” for 2013 by Massachusetts Lawyers Weekly.
 She is also named one of Massachusetts Super Lawyers’ top 100 Women Attorneys.